 Peppers are one of my very favorite vegetables.
 But we really only eat them when they’re in season.
 For one thing, they’re expensive, and for another, we like to eat organic peppers from local fields rather than the hot houses.

 Peppers are allowed on GAPS early on – however, our family decided to wait before introducing any nightshades (tomato, eggplant, peppers, potatoes) because they are often considered inflammatory.
-With Jupiter’s joint problems, we didn’t want to take our chances.
+With Kid2’s joint problems, we didn’t want to take our chances.
 But after about 6 months on GAPS we started occasionally eating them and fortunately for … Continue reading Poblano Dip

 Sweet, soft roasted garlic